blumoestit/100DaysPython/README.md

 # 100DaysPython

-Mastering Python by building 100 projects in 100 Days.
+Mastering Python by building 100 projects in 100 days.

 ### Day 1